+There must not be overlapping scale ranges between datasets covering the same geographical area.

-When the system’s viewing scale is smaller than the value indicated by minimum display scale, features within the Data Coverage feature are not displayed, except where the SENC does not contain a dataset covering the area at a smaller scale, in which case the dataset will be displayed at all smaller scales.
+When the mariner’s selected viewing scale (MSVS) is smaller than the value indicated by minimum display scale, features within the Data Coverage feature are not displayed, except where the System Database does not contain a dataset covering the area at a smaller scale, in which case the dataset will be continuously displayed.

-When the viewing scale is larger than the value indicated by maximum display scale, the overscale indication, in the form of an overscale factor and pattern covering the area that is overscale, must be shown.
-When own ship’s position is covered by a dataset with a larger maximum display scale than the mariner’s selected viewing scale (MSVS) an indication is required and should be shown on the same screen as the chart display.
+When the MSVS is larger than the value indicated by maximum display scale, the overscale indication, in the form of an overscale factor and pattern covering the area that is overscale, must be shown.
+When at own ship’s position a dataset with a larger maximum display scale than the MSVS is available, an indication is required and must be shown on the same screen as the chart display.

+Within ENC schemes it is preferable that the scale ranges for different datasets covering the same geographical area to be continuous (see clause 4.5.3).
+However, where the scale ranges are non-continuous, the ECDIS will display the larger scale dataset until the MSVS is equal to or at smaller scale than the maximum display scale of the next smaller scale dataset.

 Dataset loading and display order

-A new algorithm based on producer defined dataset display scales (minimum and maximum) for dataset loading and unloading within a navigation system is prescribed in S-101 in order for the appropriate ENC to be viewed at the mariner’s selected viewing scale.
+A new algorithm for dataset loading and unloading within a navigation system is prescribed in S-101 in order for the appropriate ENC to be viewed at the mariner’s selected viewing scale.
 This will simplify the process for navigation systems, giving clear and concise rules on how and when data is loaded and unloaded.
-The concept of navigation purpose is restricted for use in presenting ENCs in a visual catalogue and must not be used for determining which dataset should be displayed.Dataset loading algorithm
+The concept of navigation purpose is restricted for use in presenting ENCs in a visual catalogue and must not be used for determining which dataset should be displayed.

-This clause defines the dataset loading and unloading algorithm for use within marine navigation systems.

-In order for systems to properly load and unload data as the mariner is zooming in and out using the mariner’s selected viewing scale (MSVS) the following algorithm must be used.
+Details of the dataset loading and data display algorithms are available in Annex D – Dataset Loading Algorithm (Dataset Selection).

+Note 1: The algorithms only address loading and display related to visualization within the system graphics window.
+The application may need to load other datasets to satisfy requirements related to alerts processing, such as MSC.232(82) A11.2.

+Note 2: Light sectors.
+It should be possible, on request, for the mariner to be capable of identifying the colour of the sectors affecting the ship, even if the lights involved are off the display.

+Dataset loading algorithm (dataset selection)

+See Annex D – Dataset Loading Algorithm (Dataset Selection).

+Dataset display order (dataset rendering)

+To assist implementers, an algorithm describing how the selected datasets must be drawn will be prepared for S-101 Edition 1.2.0.

+Figures 4-7 to 4-9 below are intended to assist in understanding how the datasets should be displayed in the system graphics window: